 One of my favorite pastimes is dispelling old wives’ tales.
 For example, you can swim right after eating food, it’s not taboo to rub your chopsticks together at a sushi restaurant, and you can build muscle on a vegan diet.
 You can disagree all you want, but there are countless athletes and everyday people who thrive without meat or milk.

 I’m what they call a “flexitarian,” meaning I eat animal-based products, but there have been times where I primarily drink vegan protein powders.
-Our team has personally tested more than 90 of the best protein powder supplements on the market and researched dozens more to help those living a plant-based lifestyle, lactose-intolerant gym-goers, or those just looking to shake up their diet.
+Our team has personally tested more than 90 of the top protein powder supplements on the market and researched dozens more to help those living a plant-based lifestyle, lactose-intolerant gym-goers, or those just looking to shake up their diet.

 When it comes specifically to vegan proteins, we look at factors like: